icopy-site/awesome-cn/docs/awesome/awesome-angular.md

 * [zingchart-angular](https://github.com/zingchart/zingchart-angular) - [ZingChart](https://www.zingchart.com/) is a declarative, efficient, and simple JavaScript library for building responsive charts.
 * [unovis](https://github.com/f5/unovis) - Modular data visualization framework for React, Angular, Svelte, Vue, and vanilla TypeScript or JavaScript.
 * [angular-google-charts](https://github.com/FERNman/angular-google-charts) - A wrapper for the Google Charts library written in Angular.
+* [ngx-flexmonster](https://github.com/flexmonster/ngx-flexmonster) - A powerful and fully customizable JavaScript component for web reporting.
+It is packed with all core features for data analysis and can easily become a part of your Angular data visualization project.

 #### Cookies